 And if your first video isn’t a viral success story, don’t worry.
 Things like watches, re-watches, shares, and comments can build over time and a 3-month-old video can go viral at any point based on those things and the popularity of the audio you’ve selected too!

 You Should Hashtag Your TikToks Two Ways

 Hashtags are helpful on TikTok just as they are on Instagram.
 On TikTok, hashtags help the algorithm decide who should see your content, even if they’re not a follower of yours quite yet.
-Using general hashtags can help you reach a larger demographic who has a general interest in what you’re covering.
+Using general hashtags can help you reach a larger demographic that has a general interest in what you’re covering.

-At the same time, it’s also helpful to zero-in on hashtags that reach those who are most likely to buy your product or use your service and those who would really enjoy the specific content covered in a particular video.
+At the same time, it’s also helpful to zero in on hashtags that reach those who are most likely to buy your product or use your service and those who would really enjoy the specific content covered in a particular video.

-Maybe you’ll show some behind-the-scenes videos followers can’t find elsewhere, or you’re going to do quick “how-to” videos on the app and create an album just for that sort of content.
+When using TikTok for business, maybe you’ll show some behind-the-scenes videos followers can’t find elsewhere, or you’re going to do quick “how-to” videos on the app and create an album just for that sort of content.

 Whatever you decide, having a clear content game plan can allow you to try things out.
 And your engagement data (things like shares, comments, likes, and rewatches) can tell you when your followers are engaging with your content and whether you’re reaching the demographic you want to reach in the first place.

 Stay up to date with all the latest social media news and sign up for our weekly newsletter, the Dash!
 It’s packed with helpful tips, ideas and social media strategies!
 Sign up here!